darcys22/taxwiki/pages/crypto/index.md

 - This should also be judged depending upon a case-by-case basis

- Same question for Australian residents with dual citizenships, can they claim CGT under an overseas country's tax if they aren't claiming Australian residency for tax purposes while living overseas?
+Â Same question for Australian residents with dual citizenships, can they claim CGT under an overseas country's tax if they aren't claiming Australian residency for tax purposes while living overseas?Â

 - Comes down to which country the person is considered to be a resident for tax purposes

 - Tests can be conducted to determine residency

- Is there an argument to say the ATO's rules came out too late for anyone to be able to form a direction that we needed to head in terms of trading strategy, or are the crypto to crypto trades applied retrospectively for the entire 2017-18 financial year?
+Â Is there an argument to say the ATO's rules came out too late for anyone to be able to form a direction that we needed to head in terms of trading strategy, or are the crypto to crypto trades applied retrospectively for the entire 2017-18 financial year?

 - There is not an argument to say the ATO was too slow